Why the Gym Isn’t Necessarily the Answer to a Sedentary Lifestyle

-This post was last updated on July 5th, 2022 at 09:21 am
+This post was last updated on July 8th, 2026 at 12:46 pm

 What is the first thing that pops into your mind from these two words: physical activity?

 I suspect you envisioned some type of “official” workout.
-When it comes to physical activity, most people don’t think about vacuuming floors or mowing the lawn, right?
+When it comes to physical activity, most people don’t think about vacuuming floors or mowing the lawn.
 That’s partly because we’re bombarded with fitness and athletic apparel companies’ conceptions of physical activity, and they don’t include household chores and the more “mundane” parts of daily life.

 The world is your gymnasium